 Why does it happen?

-A variety of factors can reduce the space available for a canine to come through, contributing to it becoming impacted.
-Commonly, there may already be a degree of teeth crowding in the upper jaw due to a shortage of space.
-In some cases, there is a family history of canines being impacted.
+A variety of factors can reduce the space available for a canine to come through contributing to it becoming impacted.
+Often there is already a degree of teeth crowding in the jaws due to a shortage of space.
+In some cases there is a family history of canines being impacted.

 What happens if it is left untreated?

-If the canine is left in its impacted position, a cystic lesion can develop around the crown of the tooth, which can become infected and can also cause damage by putting pressure on the roots of adjacent teeth.
+If the canine is left in its impacted position a cystic lesion can develop around the crown of the tooth which can then become infected and also cause damage by putting pressure on the roots of the adjacent teeth.

 Treatment for an impacted canine is usually part of a course of orthodontic therapy and so you should seek the advice of your orthodontist regarding your particular circumstances.

 Impacted Upper Canines

 Radiographic images of impacted upper canines indicating possible areas of cystic development and root resorption of adjacent teeth.